 When I saw these seniors playing badminton (1).
 And I do know that you say that I am not all that old ((giggling and talking to Sheryl)).
 (1) But when I saw these seniors playing badminton and we (.8).
 Sometimes our badminton group was invited to play with them, right?
-And they were so good at playing and they had a really good time together these (.2) older people.
-And it was very fun and so I thought 'well, I'm also in my 50s, and then I am also someone that can come and use a racket'.
+And they were so good at playing and they had a really good time together these my 50s, and then I am also someone that can come and use a racket'.